happytomatoe/fedora-dev-setup/README.md

 - Disable animation: Go to system settings -> accessibility-> seeing-> Turn of animation effects
 - Open apps with hotkeys: Go to https://extensions.gnome.org/extension/1336/run-or-raise/ and install it.
 - Install vimium chrome extension for browser
+- Install gnome tweaks -> and change to nerd font for Monospace text

 ## TODO
 - Add config for run or raise
-- Add fzf
 - Add vscode and intellij idea
-- Add gcc for nvim
-- Add nerd font